HTTP status codes are an essential part of SEO and web development.

 404 Not Found

-This helps to prevent them from getting frustrated and leaving your site.
+Therefore, it’s important to have a customized 404 page on your website (this helps to prevent them from getting frustrated and leaving your site).

 410 Gone

-This status code is used when a page has been permanently removed from a website.
+410 Gone is used when a page has been permanently removed from a website.

-It will tell search engines that the page is no longer available, and they should remove it from the search results.
+It will tell search engines that the page is no longer available, and that they should remove it from the search results.

 500 Internal Server Error